Next steps

 Take a note out of the Service Design communities book and use a number of techniques to map the experience your users' are having.
 Begin with an Empathy Map or flesh this out into an Experience Map.
 If your service or product already exists a Journey map may help.

 If you do choose to create a map, be sure to use the in actionable ways.
 The aim is not to create a pretty map but to find opportunities for improvement.
-Circle areas on the maps where your users' experience frustration and use the How might we question technique to turn these into opportunities.
+Circle areas on the maps where your users' experience frustration and use the to turn these into opportunities.

 Brainstorm ways you could address the How might we opportunities your research has uncovered.
 Filter through your ideas to uncover which will make the biggest difference to your users.
 Filter further by uncovering which of these ideas you are best placed to execute on.